Small Business License Checklist

 There may be several state-level regulatory agencies that have licensing and permitting requirements based on the type of service or products associated with your business.
 Below are a few examples of common licenses and permits you may need based on a review of many states’ requirements.
 Again, exact requirements and fees associated with licensing and permits may vary.
 Check your state’s website to learn if you’ll need a state license to practice your profession and how to get the correct registration from the appropriate state agency.

 - State business operating license — Some states require you to get a general business-operating license.
 In Washington state, you need a business license or Unified Business Number to operate in the state: The application is $19, and registering your business name as a trade name has a $5 fee.
 But you may also need to obtain a state-level license specifically for your business activity.
-Say you wanted to operate a cannabis dispensary in Washington: You may also need to pay $250 for a specialty endorsement to transport marijuana.

 - Seller’s license — A seller’s license is a state-regulated license that’s required if your business will sell or lease tangible items that would be subject to sales tax if sold at retail.
 In California, business owners don’t pay a fee to obtain a seller’s license.
 However, the California Department of Tax and Fee Administration may ask for a security deposit to cover any taxes owed if the business closes.